mpschr/gitools-doc/UserGuide_HowtoSLEA.rst

 **Files needed**

 **Normalized expression matrices**.
-See for example  `”expression matrices used in Gundem and Lopez-Bigas 2012” <http://bg.upf.edu/slea/datasets/experiments'>`__  which contains median-centered log-intensity values divided by standard deviation for 12 datasets.
+See for example  `”expression matrices used in Gundem and Lopez-Bigas 2012” <http://bg.upf.edu/slea/datasets/experiments>`__  which contains median-centered log-intensity values divided by standard deviation for 12 datasets.

 **Clinical information of samples** if available.
-See for example  `”sample information for datasets used in Gundem and Lopez-Bigas 2012” <http://bg.upf.edu/slea/datasets/samples'>`__
+See for example  `”sample information for datasets used in Gundem and Lopez-Bigas 2012” <http://bg.upf.edu/slea/datasets/samples>`__

 **Gene modules**.
-See for example  `modules used in Gundem and Lopez-Bigas 2012 <UserGuide_ImportingData.rst'>`__  of the user guide for further information on how to import gene modules with Gitools.
+See for example  `modules used in Gundem and Lopez-Bigas 2012 <UserGuide_ImportingData.rst>`__  of the user guide for further information on how to import gene modules with Gitools.

 |

 **Perform an enrichment analysis with Gitools**

-See  `this chapter <UserGuide_Enrichment.rst'>`__  for details on how to perform enrichment analysis
+See  `this chapter <UserGuide_Enrichment.rst>`__  for details on how to perform enrichment analysis

 Select a normalized expression matrix as data file (eg. breast-gse4922-gpl96.cdm.gz).